4 - 5

 Practical lessons theme

-There is no practical course.
+There is no practical lecture in the course.

-Further exam dates will be given after consultation with students.
+Exam dates will be given after consultation with students.